loftwah/devops-refresher/aws-labs/00-backend.md

 - **State file in S3:** Check the object under key `global/s3/terraform.tfstate` in the bucket output by bootstrap.
 - **Terraform state commands:** `terraform state list` runs in `aws-labs/00-backend-terraform-state` and uses the S3 backend.
 - **Lock messages:** You will see “Acquiring/Releasing state lock” messages; with lockfile-based locking, Terraform coordinates access without DynamoDB.

+## Automated Validation

+- Run `bash scripts/validate-backend.sh` from the repo root.
+- Checks performed:
+  - Reads the bucket name from `aws-labs/00-backend-bootstrap` outputs
+  - Verifies the S3 bucket exists and the state object key `global/s3/terraform.tfstate` is present
+  - Confirms backend config uses `use_lockfile = true`
+  - Runs `terraform state list` in `aws-labs/00-backend-terraform-state` to confirm remote access